synchronal/medic-ex/guides/overview.md

 end
 ```

-Then it can be added to `.doctor.exs`:
+Then it can be added to `.medic/doctor.exs`:

 ```elixir
 [